numberplates/plateit-api-docs/objects/order-ship-to.md

 `https://data.plateit.co.uk/v3/orders/{order_id}/ship-to`

+> This is a singleton resource.

 An [Order](/objects/order.md) can have a single shipping address.
 The data in this object is passed to the appropriate shipment provider.
 It can be overridden at the OrderPackage level by creating an optional [OrderPackageShipToOverride](/objects/order-package-ship-to-override.md) object.

-> This is a singleton resource.

 ## Data References

 ### Attributes

-* **order_id** `integer` The order ID the resource belongs to.
+* **order_id** `integer` The [Order](/objects/order.md) ID the resource belongs to.
 * **first_name** `string` The customer's first name.
 * **last_name** `string` The customer's last name.
 * **address_line_1** `string` The first line of the address.